yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 <img class="center-image" src="{{ '/assets/img/matrix-calculus/neo-confused2.jpg' | relative_url }}" alt="Confused Neo" width="300"/>
 <div class="figure-legend">
-Poor Neo didn't know the Matrix had a derivative with respect to a vector and is all confused.<br/>
+Poor Neo doesn't know the Matrix has a derivative with respect to a vector and is all confused.<br/>
 But he won't be anymore if he reads this article.
 </div>